lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

 df00_06 = df00_06[df00_06['MP']>8.0]
 ```

-At this point, now that we have actually created the above thresholds, the only columns that have any null values is 3% and it is only for the players who have recorded no 3 pointers (fairly common for players who are centres and don't shoot long range shots at all):
+At this point, now that we have actually created the above thresholds, the only columns that have any null values is 3PT% (Percentage of Made Three Pointer shots) and it is only for the players who have recorded no 3 pointers (fairly common for players who are centres and don't shoot long range shots at all):

 ```python
 df14_20['3P%'] = df14_20['3P%'].fillna(0)